hpn33/manga-reader-by-godot-/readme.md

 - [x] improve movement
 - [x] config file on image folder ( for sorting images and set custom setting )
 - [ ] load on thread or courotine
-- [ ] refresh enything that need when opening new folder
+- [x] refresh anything that need when opening new folder
+- [ ] clean code for scrolling
+- [ ] clean code on imagePlace and imageHolder